-HCC has a diverse candidate pool with candidates coming from across the U.S. Regionally, interns come from UCs, CSUs and local privates.
-Out-of-state interns tend to be California natives who aspire to come back and give back to their home communities.
+HCC has a diverse candidate pool with candidates coming from across the U.S. Regionally, interns come from the University of California and Cal State University systems and local private schools.
+Out-of-state interns tend to be California natives who aspire to return and give back to their home communities.

 Are DACA students eligible for HASC CDIP?

 Yes, DACA students are eligible to be part of the HCC candidate pool.
 Candidates must have a work permit that is valid for internship dates, as it is required for most onboarding purposes.
-However, accepting DACA candidates is at the sole discretion of the participating HASC member.
+However, accepting DACA candidates is at the sole discretion of participating HASC members.

 What is the interview process like for HASC host sites?